ronin-rb/ronin-rb.github.io/site/resources/using_ronin_php.md

 support for PHP related security tasks, such as Local File Inclusion (LFI) or Remote File Inclusion (RFI).

-Before we can use this library in the Ronin Console, we must first install the library.
+Before we can use this library in the Ronin Ruby Console, we must first install the library.
 To install the Ronin Web library used in this guide, simply run the following command:

     $ sudo gem install ronin-php

-To start the Ronin Console, with ronin-php pre-loaded, simply run the `ronin-php` command:
+To start the Ronin Ruby Console, with ronin-php pre-loaded, simply run the `ronin-php` command:

     $ ronin-php